azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_02.md

 run
 ```

-The `Link to Azure Portal` will bring us directly into our workspace:
+The `Link to Azure Machine Learning studio` will bring us directly into our workspace:

 ![alt text](../images/02-run_link.png "Our training run is starting")